Karannshah1/pulsar_star_recognition/README.md

 Machine learning tools are used to automatically label and classify pulsar candidates for rapid analysis.
 Classification of the candidate data sets as binary classification problems.
 In this, I have done the process of data operations on the Kaggle Predicting-Pulsar star data-set, and various models are been trained on the transformed data-set in which SVM is most performs best with an accuracy of 97.9% on test data.

+This is image of comparison of result of various Machine leaning models.